otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 * Pop: Removing the top item from the stack
 * Peek: Retrieving the top item from the stack without removing it

-Here is an example of a simple stack class implemented in C#:
+Here is an example of a simple stack class implemented:

 ```cs
 class Stack